Alice Gertrude: Wreck

-On January 11, 1907, under the command of Captain Charles Kalstrom (d.
-1917), a well-known and popular captain, Alice Gertrude was wrecked while trying to enter Clallam Bay.
+On January 11, 1907, under the command of Captain Charles Kalstrom, a well-known and popular captain, Alice Gertrude was wrecked while trying to enter Clallam Bay.
 Kalstrom, who had been on the route for 16 years, encountered a severe snowstorm at about 9:00 p.m.
 With visibility blocked, Kalstrom was putting the ship about, when at 10:15 p.m., the vessel struck ground on Clallam Reef.
 The passengers and crew remained on board until the morning, when, with the assistance of the steam tugs Lorne and Wyadda, they were all taken off.
 The steamer Rosalie took the passengers back to Port Angeles.
 The financial loss was valued at $40,000.